Crowd-Cow/crowdcow_datawarehouse_bigquery/macros/macro_doc_block.md

 Command to run the macro from the command line: `dbt run-operation setup_dev_env --args '{ "clone_db": "<db_name>", "action":"<create/destroy/dry_run>"}'`

 {% enddocs %}

+{% docs generate_tag %}

+This macro can be used to generate the basic SQL (`select` and `from` statement) for a segmentation tag based on various activity

+The macro will not genereate the logic for the tag.
+That should be done in the dbt model that the macro is being used in.

+{% enddocs %}